spencertan96/treatment-database/README.md

 ## To uninstall the application:
 1. Go to `Add or Remove Programs` in your computer settings.
-2. Find the application in the list and click `Uninstall`
+2. Find the application named `treatment_database` in the list and click `Uninstall`

 *Note that any stored data will be deleted and cannot be restored!*